 Steps in the Texas Probate Process....

-The Texas Probate Code provides certain steps that must be followed when navigating the probate process.
+The Texas Estates Code provides certain steps that must be followed when navigating the probate process.
 In addition to those requirements, some Courts will impose additional rules that may differ somewhat depending on the Court in which your case is heard.

 During the probate process, each of the following will occur: